forax/write_your_own_java_framework_exercices/injector/README.md

    Write the method `registerProviderClass(type, providerClass)` and check that the tests in the nested class "Q5" all pass.

-   Note: The methods `Utils.defaultConstructor()`, `Utils.newInstance()` and `Utils.invokeMethod()`
+   Note: The class `Utils` defines the methods `defaultConstructor()`, `newInstance()` and `invokeMethod()`.
-   are available.

 6. We want to add the support of constructor injection.
-For that, we want to modify the code that instantiate the `providerClass` to first check if there is not **one** [public constructors](../COMPANION.md#classgetmethod-classgetmethods-classgetconstructors) annotated with `@Inject` and if not call the default constructor.
+   The idea is that either only one of the
+   [public constructors](../COMPANION.md#classgetmethod-classgetmethods-classgetconstructors)
+   of the `providerClass` is annotated with `@Inject` or a public default constructor (a constructor with no parameter) should exist.
-   Modify the code of `registerProviderClass(type, providerClass)` to support constructor injection.
+   Modify the code that instantiate the `providerClass` to use that constructor to creates an instance.
    Then check that the tests in the nested class "Q6" all pass.

-   Note: that unlike with setters where the provider is ask when needed, with a constructor,
-         we can verify that the providers of the parameter of the constructor are available before creating any instances.
+   Note: unlike with setters where the provider is ask when needed, with a constructor, we can verify that the providers of the parameter of the constructor are available before creating any instances.
 This requires to register the provider class in a reverse topological order guaranteeing that there is no cycle.